Landmark Tower (Fort Worth, Texas): Abandonment and demolition

-Following Empire of America's seize, the building was abandoned in 1990 and stood vacant for the next 16 years.
+Following Empire of America's seizure by the United States government, the building was abandoned in 1990 and stood vacant for the next 16 years.
 The building was hit by an F3 tornado on March 28, 2000, and suffered significant damage.
 The four-sided digital clock and sign was removed from April 15–21, 2000, by orders of the City of Fort Worth for safety reasons.
 The skywalk was also removed during the same time.
 The building went through several owners through the years, and plans were to convert the skyscraper into a luxury apartment and condominium high-rise in a similar fate to The Tower, however the project went bankrupt.

 The building was purchased under foreclosure by XTO Energy in January 2004.
 The company looked into all alternatives to restore, refurbish, and construct around the building.
 After determining that the estimated $62 million cost to refurbish the building was prohibitive, the company decided to raze the building to use the site for parking space and possibly a new building in the future.
 Demolition permits were discreetly acquired in October 2005, and the company contracted Midwest Wrecking Company in November 2005 to perform the demolition.
 The brick and red granite bank lobby was manually demolished or gutted, and after four months of preparation, the building was demolished by controlled explosive implosion on March 18, 2006, at 7:40 AM.
 The demolition used 364 lb of explosives and required 15 city blocks to be evacuated.
 Although at the time, XTO Energy discussed plans to eventually build a new 50-story skyscraper in its place.
 The envisioned skyscraper was named the XTO Energy Headquarters.

-From 2008 to 2016, the site was occupied by a simple parking lot.
+Cleanup lasted from 2006 until finishing in 2009.
+From 2009 to 2016, the site was occupied by a simple parking lot.
 In 2016 construction began on "Cowtown Place", a 6 level parking garage to replace the building site.
 The Cowtown Place parking garage was completed in 2017.